brisenwhyte/fakenews/README.md

-There are 3 setups needed before running the application
+This document outlines the necessary steps to set up and run the application.
+The application consists of three main components: a DeepFake Backend, an Article Detection Backend, and a Front end.

 1. DeepFake Backend
-2. Article Detection Bacxkend
-3. Front end

-1. DeepFake Backend
+This backend is responsible for DeepFake detection.

+Standard Python Environment
+Navigate to the Directory:
- navigate to Deepfake\Django Application and run
+cd Deepfake\Django Application

+Create a Virtual Environment:
-1. python -m venv venv
+python -m venv venv

-2. venv\Scripts\activate
+Activate the Virtual Environment: venv\Scripts\activate

+Install Dependencies:
-3.pip install -r require.txt
+pip install -r require.txt

+Install Dlib:
-4. pip install dlib
+pip install dlib

-if you are using a conda environment there might be a conflict in versions you can run
+Conda Environment (Alternative)
+If you encounter version conflicts, a Conda environment is recommended.

-1. conda deactivate
+Deactivate Existing Conda Environment: conda deactivate

-2.conda create --name deepfake_env python=3.9
+Create a New Conda Environment: conda create --name deepfake_env python=3.9

+Activate the New Environment:
-3.conda activate deepfake_env
+conda activate deepfake_env

+Install Dependencies:
-4. pip install -r require.txt
+pip install -r require.txt

+Install Dlib (using Conda):
-5. conda install -c conda-forge dlib
+conda install -c conda-forge dlib

 2. Article Detection Backend
-set the gemini api key
-Navigate to
+This backend handles the detection of fake articles.

+Setup and Running
+Set the Gemini API Key:

-1. fake article 2
+Navigate to the fake article 2 directory.

+Obtain an API key from Google AI Studio.

+Run the following command in the command prompt, replacing "your api key" with your actual key:
-in command prompt run : SET GOOGLE_API_KEY="your api key" go to google AI Studio and generate an api key
+SET GOOGLE_API_KEY="your api key"

+Run the Application:
-2. run: python app.py
+python app.py

-3.Front end
+3. Front End
+This is the user interface for the application.

+Setup and Running
-Navigate to:
+Navigate to the Directory:
-UI\fake-news-detection-system
+cd UI\fake-news-detection-system

+Start the Application:
-run: npm start
+npm start